Back to Political Science

 Answer-

-Women in India face discrimination and disadvantage in several aspects of life, making Indian society largely patriarchal\underline{\text{patriarchal}}:
+Women face discrimination and disadvantage in various aspects of life in India:

 Question 2: State different forms of communal politics with one example each.